Texas Fishing License for Seniors: 2026 Costs & Rules

 Senior License Prices

-If you were born before January 1, 1931, you don’t need a license at all.
+If you were born before January 1, 1931, you generally don’t need a license.
+If that exemption does not apply, a senior package may be the lowest-cost annual option.

 • $1,000 Resident Lifetime Fishing License